michaelriha/turbo-sort/README.txt

 moviedest
    Movies will be moved to "moviedest\Movie Name (Year).ext" by default

+sourcedir
+   the directory the script will search for files ending in ext in

+extensions
+   specify what extensions to match. ex. ["mkv", "avi", "myextension", "mp4"]

 ----------------------------------------------------------------------------------------

 overwrite
    Set to True to overwrite files in the destination directory with ones from the source.

-remove_US
+remove_CC
-   Set to True to remove (US) and US from filenames (does not work for other countries.. add it yourself)
+   Set to True to remove country codes such as US, UK, DE, NL, BR from filenames -- specified in COUNTRIES

-debug
-   Set to True to disable error handling (allow script to crash when it fails to parse)

-no_rename
-   Set to True to disable the script from performing file operations (will only display output)

 verbose
    Set to True to get command line output

+truncate
+   Set to True to enable 80-char wide output truncation

+notify
+   Set to true to enable popup notifications instead of shell output.
+This option supersedes truncate.
+   YOU MUST INSTALL PYNOTIFY TO USE THIS FUNCTION!! http://home.gna.org/py-notify/

 stay_open
-   Set to True to keep the console open after script has finished execution
+   Set to True to keep the shell window open after script has finished execution

-outputfull
+no_rename
-   Set to True to disable 80-char wide output truncation
+   Set to True to disable the script from performing file operations (will only display output)

 +----------------+
 | Format Strings |